GoogleChrome/web.dev/src/site/content/en/blog/asyncify/index.md

 call the function again.
 This time, the "normal execution" branch is skipped - since it already did the job last time and I want to avoid printing "A" twice - and instead it comes straight to the "rewinding" branch.
-Once it's reached, it restores all the stored locals, changes mode back to "normal" and continues the execution as if the code was never stopped in the first place.
+Once it's reached, it restores all the stored locals, changes mode back to "normal" and continues the execution as if the code were never stopped in the first place.

 ### Transformation costs

 Unfortunately, Asyncify transform isn't completely free, since it has to inject quite a bit of supporting code for storing and restoring all those locals, navigating the call stack under different modes and so on.
-It tries to modify only functions marked as asynchronous on the command line, as well as any of their potential callers, but that still might result in ~50% overhead to the uncompressed code size.
+It tries to modify only functions marked as asynchronous on the command line, as well as any of their potential callers, but that still might result in approximately 50 percent overhead to the uncompressed code size.

 {% Img src="image/9oK23mr86lhFOwKaoYZ4EySNFp02/Im4hmQOYRHFcsg8UTfTR.png", alt="A graph showing code